-Our community still has an above average per capita water use amongst Canadian municipalities.
+Our community has an above average per capita water use when compared to other Canadian municipalities.
 Some possible causes of this excessively high per capita consumption may include undetected system leaks, illegal connections, high residential summer irrigation demand, and inaccurate metering.
 The City commissioned a Water Use Efficiency Study and appointed a committee to review the findings and make recommendations to Council on the need for and the form of any water conservation measures.
 In 2003 the Water Use Efficiency Committee brought forward a Water Conservation policy which Council adopted (see Appendix 6).
 Sustainable Shuswap continues to assist with the management of this Program.

 The policy sets water consumption targets and called for a detailed study that has been ongoing for the past number of years.
 Initial activities involved numerous education and voluntary compliance programs aimed at informing the residents of the need and benefit to the community if we change our water consumption habits to reduce wasting water.
-Further objectives of the study include possible Many Canadians lose more water from leaky taps than they need for cooking and drinking.
+Further objectives of the study include possible implementation of regulatory measures including full water metering to achieve targeted water consumption goals, soil profiling and consumption by user.